-E: So, what's the difference between those solutions and how can you identify real SD-WAN?
+Editor: So, what's the difference between those solutions and how can you identify real SD-WAN?

-SL: I spent some time researching and wrapping my head around the solution.
+Sean Lane: I spent some time researching and wrapping my head around the solution.
 I break it down into three categories: Managed Firewalls and Routers, VPN, and Cloud/Internet Optimizations.

 The first one is easy; it's a single web based interface for management of all your devices.
 No true SD-WAN here, in my opinion, just a fancy single pane of management.

 The second one that I labeled as "VPN" actually includes the majority of the existing "SD-WAN" solutions.
 They are fancy little boxes that replace the current firewall or MPLS router that you put behind or in front and connect to the company’s data center where they dump traffic out to the internet.
 This is supposed to be a great feature but it is data center-dependent and there is no true cloud handoff.
 You are just going off their data center’s internet.